locka99/opcua/docs/client.md

 ### Introducing the OPC UA Client API

 The OPC UA for Rust client API supports calls for most OPC UA services.
 For the most part it is synchronous - you call the function and it waits for the server to respond or a timeout to happen.
-Each function call has `Result` either containing the response to the call, or a status code.
+Each function call returns a `Result` either containing the response to the call, or a status code.

 Data change notifications are asynchronous.
 When you create a subscription you supply a callback.
 The client